-Some of it worked, and some of it… Well, there is a reason that this page came to life.
+So we tried heaps of strategies in the past to get our busy speakers to read our emails.
+Some of it worked, and some of it… Well, there’s a reason this page came to life.

-Minimum 400×400 picture for promotional use on the website.
+Photo: Min.
+400×400 portrait for promotional use on the website.

 Preferred format: 16:9

 Handout material (cheat sheets, e-books, etc.) if any.
 PDF.

 We need your presentation a little beforehand to make sure it is integrated into the event flow.
 If it’s possible, we would like to upload your material to a closed Slideshare page after you get off stage.
 We experience a high demand from our audience to get these.
 If your presentation entails confidential numbers and names, then we would appreciate a revised version, just as a PDF.
 If you do NOT wish to share your decks, please let us know in advance.